Jwag2128/Loan_Predictions/README.md

 ## Database
 We will be using a SQL database to import the data into tables for manipulation.
+That database will be connected to an S3 bucket.
 Those tables will then be exported back into separate CSV files and used for visualizations in Tableau.

 ## Technologies to be used
 Python

-Supervised Machine Learning - Classification, Logistical Regression SQL
+Supervised Machine Learning - Classification, Logistical Regression

+SQL

 Tableau

 HTML

 Javascript

 ## Team Roles
 Square - Jeremy

 Triangle - Michael Okoro

 Circle - Ravish